dylanbeattie/dylanbeattie.net/_drafts/2020/2020-12-25-aocnt-ninite.md

 author: Dylan Beattie
 meta:
   og_image: /images/posts/2020-12-advent/cards/2020-12-25-aocnt-ninite.png
-  og_description: "Ninite: install all your favourite free Windows programs at once"
+  og_description: "Ninite is the one-click installer for all the stuff you need on your new PC."
   twitter_card: summary_large_image
 typora-copy-images-to: ../../images/posts/2020-12-advent/
 typora-root-url: .\..\..